opencultureconsulting/simple-oai-pmh/README.md

 # Simple OAI-PMH 2.0 Data Provider

 This is a stand-alone and easy to install data provider implementing the [Open Archives Initiative's Protocol for Metadata Harvesting (OAI-PMH)](https://openarchives.org/pmh/).
 It serves records in any metadata format from directories of XML files using the directory name as `metadataPrefix`, the filename as `identifier` and the filemtime as datestamp.
 0-byte files are considered deleted records and handled accordingly.
 Resumption tokens are managed using files.
-Sets are currently not supported.
+Sets are now supported.

 Just put the records as XML files in the data directory, adjust a few configuration settings and you are ready to go!